 Our children have many opportunities for sharing their music both in and out of school including talent shows, annual opera projects with the Royal Northern College of Music, performing at musical showcases and singing at local care homes.
 They always shine at such events.

-Here is the video of this years opera project - a wonderful opera based on the story of Thor.
+Here is a video of one of the opera projects - a wonderful opera based on the story of Thor.
 Our class are on second!

 Music in Action